Importing¶

 Image Texture Node Settings¶

-Mapping: The dropdown menu allows you to select the texture mapping method for the textures.
-Options include UV, Object, and None.
-Upon selection, the add-on automatically adds the corresponding Texture Coordinate and Mapping nodes to the material.
+- Mapping: The dropdown menu allows you to select the texture mapping method for the textures.
+Options include

-Texture Interpolation: Adjust the interpolation method for image texture nodes.
+.
+Upon selection, the add-on automatically adds the corresponding Texture Coordinate and Mapping nodes to the material. - Texture Interpolation: Adjust the interpolation method for image texture nodes.
 This setting controls how textures are sampled and smoothed.
 Options include Blender's default options.

-Projection: The 'Projection' option allows you to choose and adjust the texture projection method for the material.
+There are two selections: the 'default' option, applied to all textures except displacement, and a separate setting specifically for displacement textures. - Projection: The 'Projection' option allows you to choose and adjust the texture projection method for the material.
 Options include Blender's default methods.
 For 'Box' projection, there will also be a 'Blend' amount slider available.

-Texture Extension: Defines how the image is extrapolated past its original bounds.
+- Texture Extension: Defines how the image is extrapolated past its original bounds.
 Options include Blender's default methods.

 For further technical details about texture Interpolation, Projection & Extension see the this section in the Blender manual.